Abizerh/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 ### Guidelines for enabling TLS 1.2 on clients

 - Update Windows and the default TLS that you use for "WinHTTP."
-- Identify and reduce you dependency on the client apps that don’t support TLS 1.2.
+- Identify and reduce you dependency on the client apps/OS that don’t support TLS 1.2.
 - Enable TLS 1.2 on common server roles that communicate with Azure AD.
 - Update and configure your .NET Framework installation to support TLS 1.2.
+- Ensure Applications, Powershell utilizing Azure AD Graph (https://graph.windows.net) and Microsoft Graph (https://graph.microsoft.com) are hosted/run on a platform that supports TLS 1.2.
 - Make sure that you use the latest updated browser.
 We recommend that you use the new Microsoft Edge browser (based on Google Chromium).
 For more information, see the [Microsoft Edge release notes for Stable Channel](https://docs.microsoft.com/deployedge/microsoft-edge-relnote-stable-channel).
 - Make sure that your web proxy supports TLS 1.2.
 For more information about how to update a web proxy, check with the vendor of your app proxy solution.